Aunt Jemima: Edith Wilson

-Edith Wilson became the face of Aunt Jemima on radio, television, and in personal appearances, from 1948 to 1966.
-Wilson was the first Aunt Jemima to appear in television commercials.
-She was born in 1896 in Louisville, Kentucky.
-Wilson was a classic blues singer and actress in Chicago, New York, and London.
+Edith Wilson was the face and voice of Aunt Jemima on radio, television, and in personal appearances, from 1948 to 1966.
+She was the first Aunt Jemima to appear in television commercials.
+Born in 1896 in Louisville, Kentucky, Wilson was a classic blues singer and actress in Chicago, New York, and London.
 She appeared on radio in The Great Gildersleeve, on radio and television in Amos 'n' Andy, and on film in To Have and Have Not (1944).
-On March 31, 1981, she died in Chicago.
+Wilson died in Chicago on March 31, 1981.

 Ethel Ernestine Harper

 Ethel Ernestine Harper portrayed Aunt Jemima during the 1950s.
 Harper was born on September 17, 1903, in Greensboro, Alabama.
-Prior to the Aunt Jemima role, Harper graduated from college at the age of 17, taught elementary school for 2 years, high school mathematics for 10 years, moved to New York City where she performed in The Hot Mikado in 1939 and Harlem Cavalcade in 1942, then toured Europe during and after World War II as one of the Ginger Snaps.
-On March 31, 1979, she died in Morristown, New Jersey.
-She was the last individual model for the character's logo.
+After graduating from college at the age of 17, she taught elementary school for 2 years and high school mathematics for 10 years.
+She then moved to New York City, where she performed in The Hot Mikado in 1939.
+She also appeared in Harlem Cavalcade in 1942 and toured Europe during and after World War II as one of the Ginger Snaps.
+Harper, who was the last individual model for the character's logo, died in Morristown, New Jersey on March 31, 1979.

 Rosie Lee Moore Hall

-Rosie Lee Moore Hall portrayed Aunt Jemima from 1950 until her death in 1967.
-Hall was born on June 22, 1899, in Robertson County, Texas.
-She worked for Quaker Oats in the company's Oklahoma advertising department until she answered their search for a new Aunt Jemima.
-She suffered a heart attack on her way to church and died on February 12, 1967.
+Rosie Lee Moore Hall, the last "living" Aunt Jemima, was born in Robertson County, Texas on June 22, 1899.
+She was working in the Quaker Oats' advertising department in Oklahoma when she answered their search for a new Aunt Jemima.
+Hall portrayed Aunt Jemima from 1950 until her death (on her way to church) from a heart attack on February 12, 1967.
 She was buried in the family plot in the Colony Cemetery near Wheelock, Texas.
-Hall was the last "living" Aunt Jemima.
-On May 7, 1988, her grave was declared an historical landmark.
+On May 7, 1988, her grave was declared a historical landmark.

 Aylene Lewis

 Aylene Lewis portrayed Aunt Jemima at the Disneyland Aunt Jemima's Pancake House, a popular eating place at the park on New Orleans Street in Frontierland, from 1957 until her death in 1964.
-Lewis became well known posing for pictures with visitors and serving pancakes to dignitaries, such as Indian Prime Minister Jawaharlal Nehru.
+Lewis became well known posing for pictures with visitors and serving pancakes to dignitaries, such as Indian prime minister Jawaharlal Nehru.
 She also developed a close relationship with Walt Disney.